 Ascending Path is the rare guiding company that employs expedition guides for day trips.
 Your adventure may be led by a guide who has summited Denali, kayaked on month-long ocean expeditions and/or climbed in the Himalaya mountains.
 Enthusiasm and love of the outdoors is something the Szundys look for in every guide they hire, so when you opt for an Ascending Path guided trip, you’re guaranteed a fascinating adventure filled with tons of interesting facts and maybe even some corny jokes.

 Each hike offers a small group to guide ratio.
 Small groups have less impact on the environment and allow for maximum interaction between guests and guides.
 Having a fun, friendly and attentive guide can make a regular outing a spectacular day.
 Learn about glacier formation while sea kayaking or walking beside an iceberg-strewn lake.
 Discuss the uplift of coastal mountains, and then identify wildflowers.
 Step into a harness and crampons to learn about glacier hiking while viewing crevasses as you explore an ancient ice field.
 The pros here not only guide, but they teach and inspire, and with very small ratios, you won’t be lost in a crowd.
 Each trip is customized to your skills & interests.
-No previous experience is necessary and trips are family friendly!
+No previous experience is necessary!